← Back to Articles

 • 23% on anything above that

 Then subtract the personal tax credit (sleva na poplatníka) of 30,840 CZK from the result.
-This credit directly reduces the tax owed; if it exceeds your tax bill the tax becomes zero (no refund).
+This credit directly reduces the tax owed; if it exceeds your tax bill the tax becomes zero (no refund is possible unfortunatelly :)).

 Step 3 — Health insurance